Studies in Cultural History

 When Time Shall Be No More: Prophecy Belief in Modern American Culture

-Millions of Americans take the Bible at its word and turn to like-minded local ministers and TV preachers, periodicals and paperbacks for help in finding their place in God’s prophetic plan for humankind.
-And yet, influential as this phenomenon is in the worldview of so many, the belief in biblical prophecy remains a popular mystery, largely unstudied and little understood.
+As influential as prophecy is in the worldview of so many, the belief in the phenomenon remains a popular mystery, largely unstudied and little understood.
 When Time Shall Be No More offers for the first time an in-depth look at the subtle, pervasive ways in which prophecy belief shapes contemporary American thought and culture.

 Peter Jelavich spotlights Berlin’s cabarets from the day the curtain first went up, in 1901, until the Nazi regime brought it down.
 Fads and fashions, sexual mores, and political ideologies—all were subject to satire and parody on the cabaret stage.
 This book follows the changing treatment of these themes, and the fate of cabaret itself, through the most turbulent decades of German history.